By Philip E. Jenks

 As is now well known, the little San Antonio mission was placed under siege by General Antonio Lopez de Santa Anna.
 All we really know is that when the smoke cleared, Davy was dead along with every other Texian.
 However, some accounts say a half dozen Texians surrendered to the Mexicans before the fighting was over.
 And some reports suggest Davy was among those who surrendered.

 We will never know the truth, but I’m open to the possibility.
 Davy was in Texas to promote a book, himself, and his future as a landowner.
-He could have quickly assessed his situation to see how little sense it made to die where he was not famous and in a place that had no apparent strategic importance.
+He could have quickly assessed his situation to see how dumb it would be to die where he was not famous and in a place that had no apparent strategic importance.
 I can see how it made sense to surrender.

 Unfortunately, Santa Anna was reportedly incensed that his “take no prisoners” order was ignored and he ordered their execution.
 All they had bought for themselves was a couple more hours of time.